 After Hurricane Hugo in 1989, my family and I were without power for almost a week.
 I can remember walking through our neighborhood and all of the neighbors cooking food before it spoiled on their barbeque grills.
 I ate a lot of free hamburgers and hot dogs in the neighborhood that week.

 My parents were fortunate.
 Cousins from the upstate where we stayed to ride out the storm lent us a portable gas generator to use when we got home.

 It’s also a good idea to have plenty of non-perishable food and water set-aside for every member of your family in the case of a hurricane.
 Don’t forget about your pets’ food and water too.

 Another item that many people forget about is cash.
 If the power is out for an extended period of time, you could find it near impossible to use a credit card or get cash out of an ATM.
 You should consider having a small stockpile of cash in the event of an emergency.
 Maybe you keep a small portion of your emergency fund at home in a fireproof safe in cash.

 Before you evacuate, you should look to protect all windows and doors from high winds and flying debris.
 Failure of a large window or door can result in pressurization inside the building and potential damage.

 You should pay attention to all windows, entry doors, sliding glass doors, and garage doors.
-You should tock up on plywood before the hint of storm.
+You should stock up on plywood before the hint of a storm.
 Many building supply companies like Lowe’s and Home Depot often run out of these supplies quickly as a storm approaches.

 Prepare Your Yard and Surroundings